-“The field trip was to Morocco, and according to the WWF, the return flight would produce 2.2 tonnes of carbon dioxide – equivalent to the annual emissions of the average person in India.
+According to the WWF, a return flight to Morocco would produce 2.2 tonnes of carbon dioxide – equivalent to the annual emissions of the average person in India.
 I try to do a lot of things to be more environmentally friendly, but that flight alone would have bumped up my carbon footprint for the year by a quarter.

-Did Abi feel that she had missed out by not going to Morocco?
-Not really.
-“The results of my survey were fascinating and were worth course credits, so it was great.
-And it turned out that in Morocco, the drone work that my class were supposed to be doing was not permitted!
-So they missed out on that experience and learning.”
+In the end, the results of my UK study were fascinating and were worth course credits, so I don't regret my decision.
+And it turned out that in Morocco, the drone work that my class was supposed to be doing was not permitted anyway, so they missed out on that experience and learning.

 Although exotic field trips are used to sell courses, they really aren't necessary.
 The geography courses at the University of St Andrews do not rely on multiple trips abroad to attract students, yet they are rated the best for student experience for geography in the UK and are always getting enough applicants.

 Field trips have been relied on as a way to sell courses for too long.
 Students are aware there are more important factors that should shape their education.
 Universities need to stop relying on exotic trips and highlight whatever else they believe they do well to gain students.

 Field trips have been relied on as a way to sell courses for too long.